Find Grad Schools

 Doctor’s Degrees in Forestry

 A doctor's degree in forestry is offered at 26 colleges in the United States.
-This major attracts roughly equal numbers of men and women.
-Around 17 of these students are from underrepresented racial-ethnic groups.
-Also, 28.4% of forestry graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 18% were students from an underrepresented racial-ethnic group.
+Also, 30.2% of forestry graduates were international students.

 Education Levels of Forestry Majors

-During the 2020-2021 academic year, 116 students earned their doctor's degree in forestry.
+During the most recent year for which data is available, 106 people earned their doctor's degree in forestry.
 This earns it the #113 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in forestry at each degree level.